Breed Standards : Companion Dog Group : Dalmatian

 The tail is a natural extension of the topline.
 It is thicker at the base and tapers to the tip.
 It is carried with a slight upward curve but should never curl over the back.
 A tail of the correct length reaches to the hock.

 Faults: Tail set well below the topline; ring tail; vertical tail.

 The coat is short, dense, fine and close fitting.
 A correct Dalmatian coat is glossy and sleek.

 Color and markings, and their overall appearance, are very important points to be evaluated.
 The ground color is pure white.
 In black-spotted dogs, the spots are dense black.
 In liver-spotted dogs, the spots are liver brown.

 Spots are round and well-defined, the more distinct the better.
 Spots vary from the size of a dime to the size of a half-dollar.
 They are pleasingly and evenly distributed.
 The less the spots intermingle the better.
 Spots are usually smaller on the head, legs and tail than on the body.
 Ears are preferably spotted.

 Dalmatians are spotted dogs without large patches.
 Patches are a serious fault; they should be faulted in proportion to the degree that they vary from the ideal description of spots.
 Some limited patching around the eyes (monocle) and on or around ears is acceptable but not preferred.

 Serious Faults: Patches.
-They should be faulted in proportion to the degree that they vary from the ideal description of spots.
+Faulted in proportion to the degree that they vary from the ideal description of spots

 Disqualifications: Any color markings other than black or liver.
-Tri-color, lemon-colored spots, and albinism are disqualifications.
+Tri-color.
+Lemon-colored spots.
+Albinism.

 The Dalmatian has good substance and is strong and sturdy in bone, but never coarse.
 Desirable height is between 19 and 23 inches measured at the withers.